caolan/pithy/README.md

 - It's a more convenient and safer alternative to string contatenation
 - Very flexible, you can use all the power of JavaScript functions and control structures
-- For small bits of HTML you might not want to switch contexts form code to a template
+- For small bits of HTML you might not want to switch contexts from code to a template
 - Easier to debug than a templating engine
 - You get full tool-chain support: